dlang/DIPs/DIPs/DIP1xxx-ajie.md

 ## Abstract

-This DIP proposes that foreach loops should have an option to be annotated as `auto ref`, which infers elements `ref`ness based on whether the elements have memory addresses.
+This DIP proposes that foreach loops with `ref` keyword should only be legal when the elements of the range have memory addresses.
+It also proposes that for the current behaviour of `ref`, the loop can be annotated as `auto ref` instead.

-This is to allow iteration over a range of non-copyable elements without explicit need to adapt the code for that [4].
+This is to enable the programmer to make sure that `foreach` will iterate by reference, while still allowing iteration over a range of non-copyable elements without explicit need to adapt the code for that [4].

 ### Reference